EDUCBA Logo

 Output:

 The result set will define the table of Persons with two different roles: ‘Manager’ and ‘Direct Reporting’ and only those employees who have a manager.
-However, the ‘Marketing’ is not displayed because the name is filtered out by the Inner Join clause as Reports to column is NULL with no value to match the condition applied.
+The Inner Join clause filters out the name and does not display ‘Marketing’ because the Reports to the column is NULL, and the applied condition does not have a value to match.

 Example #2 – MySQL Self Join using Left Join Clause